ONLYUSEmeFEET/My-Website/README.md

 # Tasks

-1. Determine essential projects
+* Determine essential projects
-2. Condense webpage
+* Condense webpage
-3. Review video player
+* Review video player
+* Check ALL links for functionality!
-4. And as always, be accessible!
+* And as always, be accessible!

 ## Main layout
 * Shorten the height of main webpage